What you should know about Ketamine

 -

-Use Naloxone if you’ve got it.
+Use Naloxone if you suspect opiates may be involved.
 You might need more than one dose.
 It usually works within 2–3 minutes, but if the person doesn’t respond, give them another dose and wait another 2–3 minutes.

 Test your Drugs: Want to know what’s really in your drugs?
 Use the free testing service at www.wedinos.org